bahamas10/smfwatchdog/README.md

 This webserver has a bug however, on the 5th request and thereafter, all requests will stall, and the server will lock up.
-SMF by itself won't be able to detect this problem, as the process is up and has a valid `/proc` structure.
+SMF by itself won't be able to detect this problem, as the process is up and has a valid `proc` structure.
 This is where `smfwatchdog` can be used to detect and mitigate this issue.

 Modify the `exec` line in the manifest to look like this: